 MicroBlitz is a citizen science project where crowd-sourced science is building a state-wide map detailing the biodiversity and health of our environment using DNA sequencing to identify the biodiversity and abundance of microbes in our soils.

 From the UK to Australia’s largest state.

-Following the success of a unique environmental survey in the UK, where Professor Andy Whiteley lead a team to map the microbial diversity of soils across the UK, he was awarded a WA Premier’s Fellowship and brought his research to UWA where he created MicroBlitz.
-While the sheer size and scale of the MicroBlitz project in WA makes it unique, Andy has extensive experience in microbial DNA sequencing, surveying and research.
+Following the success of a unique environmental survey in the UK, where Professor Andy Whiteley led a team to map the microbial diversity of soils across the UK, he was awarded a WA Premier’s Fellowship and brought his research to UWA where he created MicroBlitz.
+While the sheer size and scale of the MicroBlitz project in WA makes it unique, Professor Andy has extensive experience in microbial DNA sequencing, surveying and research.

 Together, we are creating a baseline map.